Cinderella (1950 film): Plot

-When Cinderella is a young girl, her widowed father marries Lady Tremaine, a widow with two daughters of her own.
-He dies shortly thereafter.
-Lady Tremaine, jealous of her stepdaughter's beauty and determined to forward her own daughters' interests, orders Cinderella to become a scullion in her own château, overburdening her with chores.
-Cinderella's stepsisters, Anastasia and Drizella, also take advantage of her meekness, mocking her and adding to her workload.
-Despite this, Cinderella remains kind of heart, obediently doing her chores whilst taking care of the mice and birds that live in the château, making friends of them, mainly of two mice named Jaq and Gus.
-She also protects them from being eaten by her stepmother's cat Lucifer, who makes her duties even harder in retaliation.
+Cinderella is the daughter of a widowed aristocrat living in the small but prosperous French kingdom.
+When she is a child, her father remarries Lady Tremaine, a widow with two daughters of her own, Anastasia and Drizella, but dies shortly after.
+Jealous of Cinderella's charm and beauty, Lady Tremaine and her daughters abuse her and eventually force her to become a scullion in her own château.
+As the years pass, Cinderella remains kind and gentle, obediently doing her chores.
+She also makes friends with the mice and birds that live in the château, and takes care of them, while protecting them from her stepmother's pet cat, Lucifer.

-One day, the local King becomes impatient for his son to provide him with grandchildren.
-Despite the objections of the Grand Duke, the King invites all the eligible maidens in the kingdom to a royal ball, so that the Prince will choose one as his wife.
+One day, the King invites all the eligible maidens in the kingdom to a royal ball, hoping that his son, the Prince, will choose one of them as a bride.
 Wanting to attend, Cinderella finds a dress of her late birth mother's to fix up.
-Her stepmother and stepsisters, afraid she will upstage them at the ball, deliberately keep her busy with no time to spare.
+Fearing she will upstage them at the ball, Lady Tremaine and the stepsisters deliberately keep her busy with no time to spare.
 Jaq, Gus, and the other animals decide to fix up the dress for Cinderella, using beads and a sash discarded by the stepsisters.
-However, when Cinderella attempts to go to the ball with her family, her stepsisters recognize their belongings and angrily tear the dress into rags, before leaving Cinderella behind.

-A distraught Cinderella runs out to the garden in tears, kneeling on a stone bench.
-There, she is met by her Fairy Godmother, who has come to help.
-She transforms Jaq, Gus, and two other mice into four white horses, a pumpkin into a coach, and Cinderella's old horse Major and bloodhound Bruno into a coachman and footman, respectively.
-The fairy godmother also gives Cinderella a shimmering ball gown and glass slippers, but warns her that the magic will all end on the stroke of midnight.
+However, when Cinderella attempts to go to the ball with her family, the stepsisters are upset when they recognize their belongings and angrily tear the dress apart, before leaving Cinderella behind.
+A distraught Cinderella runs out to the garden in tears, where she is met by her fairy godmother, who has come to help.
+She transforms a pumpkin into a carriage; Jaq, Gus, and two other mice into horses; Cinderella's old horse Major into a coachman; and her bloodhound Bruno into a footman.
+The fairy godmother also bestows Cinderella a shimmering silver ball gown and glass slippers.
+The fairy godmother warns her that all the magic will end on the stroke of midnight.